This City Is Ours: Production

 The eight-part series was commissioned in February 2024.
 Andy Harries of Left Bank Pictures served as an executive producer, Butchard is lead writer and Robbie O’Neill is writing further episodes.
 In May 2024, Sean Bean was confirmed in the lead role and the cast also includes James Nelson-Joyce, Hannah Onslow, Jack McMullen, Julie Graham, Laura Aikman, Saoirse-Monica Jackson and Darci Shaw.

 This City is Ours has filming locations including Liverpool and Spain with filming underway in May 2024.
-Filming on the second series commenced in October 2025.
+Filming of the second series commenced in October 2025.